talwrii/buffer-automation/README.md

 I tried to implement this as a bookmarklet in javascript but had issues automating the processing of typing the tweet.

 # About me
+*If you are interested in this you might specifically like to read my blog post about [reading and agency](https://github.com/talwrii/buffer-automation) since you are likely interested in social media*

 I am @readwithai I am interested in tools for reading, autonomy and ai with a focus on tooling around Obsidian.
 If any of this sound interesting read my [blog]( https://readwithai.substack.com/).
 You can also follow me on [𝕏](https://x.com/readwithai).